TracyMuso/To-Do-List/README.md

 ## To-Do-List App

-> In this project, I made a simple website called To-do-List.
-The user is able to add and remove tasks, mark them as done or undone, the added tasks are arranged in a list at the top of the page, I used different modules with javascript classes to make these functions possible.
-I used simple html to set up the pages.
-I am using webpack javascript bundle to make this.
+> In this project, I made a simple website called To-do-List which uses CRUD methods.
+The user is able to add, remove, edit tasks & mark them as done or undone.
+The added tasks are arranged in a list at the top of the page.
+I built this app using webpack.

 ![](https://img.shields.io/badge/Microverse-blueviolet).